-Return to Work Questionnaire (Sample)

-owing, runny/stuffy nose or nasal congestion?
+Are you experiencing any of the following symptoms: fever, cough, shortness of breath, trouble swallowing, runny/stuffy nose or nasal congestion?

-YES 0

-NO O

-ou experiencing nausea, vomiting, diarrhea, abdominal pain or general feelings of tiredness, muscles, or not feeling well?
+Are you experiencing nausea, vomiting, diarrhea, abdominal pain or general feelings of tiredness, sore muscles, or not feeling well?

-YES 0

-NO

-you experienced cold or flu-like symptoms (fever, dry cough, difficulty breathing, respiratory s, decrease/loss of smell) in the last 14 days?
+Have you experienced cold or flu-like symptoms (fever, dry cough, difficulty breathing, respiratory illness, decrease/loss of smell) in the last 14 days?

-YES 0

-NO 0

 Have you travelled outside of Canada in the last 14 days?

-YES 0

-NO 0

-you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?
+Have you been in close contact / live with anyone who has travelled outside of the country and returned in the last 14 days?

-YES 0

-NO 0

-you had close contact with a person who is in isolation, or cared for someone in isolation, or has spected or confirmed case of COVID-19?
+Have you had close contact with a person who is in isolation, cared for someone in isolation, or has a suspected or confirmed case of COVID-19?

-YES

-NO 0

 Have you been told to self-isolate by Public Health or a medical professional?

-YES O NO O

 If you answer YES to any of these questions, and have not discussed your situation with your supervisor do not report to work, call your supervisor and call your Health Care provider immediately for next steps

 GENERAL PRECAUTIONS

-Avoid touching your eyes, nose, or mouth Face masks are mandatory when indoors Practice physical distancing of 2m (6 ft.)
-Wash hands frequently, or use approved hand sanitizer
+- Avoid touching your eyes, nose, or mouth

+- Face masks are mandatory when indoors

+- Practice physical distancing of 2m (6 ft.)

+- Wash hands frequently, or use approved hand sanitizer

+Email

-Email example@example.com
+example@example.com

-Name

-First Name Last Name

-Date

-XXXX/XX/XX

-Year Month Day